 Mentor and panelist Guide: Role of 3 Day Startup Mentors and panelists

-3 Day Startup is a entrepreneurship education program designed for university students with an emphasis on learning by doing.
-Our mission is to help kick-start new student-run companies and build entrepreneurial capabilities in students and their university communities.
-3DS has run over 300 programs on 6 continents which have launched scores of companies receiving millions in funding.
+3 Day Startup is an entrepreneurship education program with an emphasis on learning by doing.
+3DS has run hundreds of programs on 6 continents, with many students launching companies that have received millions in funding.
 Many 3DS companies have been accepted to prestigious accelerators such as Y Combinator, TechStars, 500 Startups, and Capital Factory.

 At 3 Day Startup, participants are encouraged to share their ideas with as many people as possible to get feedback and learn about their customers.